libsdl-org/sdlwiki/SDL2/SDL_HINT_QTWAYLAND_CONTENT_ORIENTATION.md

 needs to take care of drawing the content in the right orientation (the framebuffer is always in portrait mode).

-This variable can be one of the following values: "primary" (default), "portrait", "landscape", "inverted-portrait", "inverted-landscape"
+This variable can be one of the following values:

+- "primary" (default)
+- "portrait"
+- "landscape"
+- "inverted-portrait"
+- "inverted-landscape"

 Since SDL 2.0.22 this variable accepts a comma-separated list of values above.